Mallepally Laxmaiah

 Mallepally Laxmaiah is Indian Telugu language journalist.
 He worked with Vaartha and Andhra Jyothi newspaper before quitting in 2009 to participate in Telangana movement and also was one of the creators of HMTV television Telugu news channel.

 Career

 Mallepally Laxmaiah worked with major newspapers.
 He has been an adviser to the Telangana Rashtra Samithi since its inception.

 He is also the Co-Chairman of the Joint Action Committee on Telangana which is spearheading the non-political movement.

-He is coordinator for Center for Dalit Studies.
+He is The Chairperson for Center for Dalit Studies.
+Mallepally Laxmaiah, who took an active part in the separate Telangana movement, was appointed as special officer for Buddhavanam Project at Nagarjuna Sagar in Nalgonda district in 2016 by then Chief Minister of Telangana K. Chandrashekar Rao.